This guide assumes you have already read/completed the previous tutorials.

 Exporting a device machine animation

-Device machines have a built-in value called position ranging from 0 to 1, that determines how far through it's animation it is.
+Device machines have a built-in value called position ranging from 0 to 1, that determines how far through its animation it is.
 For example an elevator device machine with a current position of 0 would be at the rest/start position.
 A current position of 1 means that it is at its end position.
 0.5 would mean it is at exactly the halfway point in its travel from point A to B. This position value can be directly controlled by both in-game buttons (another tag type, .device_control), or by game scripting, allowing for controlled management of a device machine's behaviour.

 The animation for a device machine is a .JMO type.
-It is not a base type (.JMA, .JMM) because more complicated device machines can use multiple overlay animations at the same time to achieve complex behvaiours.
+It is not a base type (.JMA, .JMM) because more complicated device machines can use multiple overlay animations at the same time to achieve complex behaviors.
 We will not be covering that in this guide - simply take away that device machines use .JMO for their position animation.
 As with our any idle animation earlier, the name we give the exported .JMO file does matter, as it determines how tool sets up the animation graph tag.
 To be used as the position animation, we simply need to export the animation as device position.JMO:

 1. Back in Blender, click File -> Export and choose Halo Jointed Model Animation (JMA).